- Tincher O'Brien

-Former USA Softball Player of the Year and three-time ACC Player of the Year Angela Tincher O’Brien is in her second year back in Blacksburg as the Hokies’ pitching coach.
+Former USA Softball Player of the Year and three-time ACC Player of the Year Angela Tincher O’Brien is back for her fourth season as the Hokies’ pitching coach.

 A 2008 graduate of Virginia Tech, Tincher led the Hokies to their first College World Series appearance in 2008 and was a recipient of the Lowe’s Senior Class award.
 She was twice named a first-team All-American and won college softball’s top honor as national player of the year in 2008.
 During her senior season, she recorded a no-hitter against the USA Olympic Softball team, which ended Team USA’s 185-game pre-Olympic win streak.
 She was also a three-time Academic All-American and winner of a NCAA Top VIII post-graduate scholarship after graduating with a 3.84 GPA in finance from the prestigious Pamplin School of Business.